ShadowDraco/frolics-chaos/README.md

     - places a hollow shell that will not craft more rubies
     - UNcharges consume one ruby - so you can toggle before losing your last one
     - VERY good furnace fuel
     - **Ruby Armor** - better than diamond!
 Comes with enchants!
-High enchantability!
+Very High enchantability!
+    - **Ruby Tools** - Better than Netherite!
+Comes with enchants ooooo!
+Very High Enchantability
   <br><br>

   - added **Lovely** enchantment (max level 3)
-    - "silk touch" spawners
+    - "silk touch" spawners, sculk sensors
     - when holding the enchanted **Tool**:
       - regeneration when hit by a mob (not projectiles or explosions they caused)
       - restore small amount of hunger as well